xpierroz/WeatherSelf/README.md

 4) Change the "city" var with the city name you want

 # Warning ⚠️
-Discord Self-Bot aren't authorized, you can get your account banned I'm not responsable if you got your account banned Read more here: https://support.discord.com/hc/en-us/articles/115002192352-Automated-user-accounts-self-bots-
+Discord Self-Bot aren't authorized, you can get your account banned, I'm not responsable if you got your account banned, Read more here: https://support.discord.com/hc/en-us/articles/115002192352-Automated-user-accounts-self-bots-

 # Neccessary Install 🐢